mauricio-b-mossi/Notes/C++/Basics.md

 Remember, you can throw any object as an exception.
 However, you should mostly prefer to throw a `stdlib` exception class as convention.
-Stdlib classes rely on inheritance where the base class of all `stdlib` exceptions is the `exception` class found.
+Stdlib classes rely on inheritance where the base class of all `stdlib` exceptions is the `exception` class.
 Exceptions are divided into three main sub classes: `logic_error`, `runtime_error`, and language support_error.
 Each of these subclasses contain other subclasses.
 - You use `logic_error` to represent when a precondition is not satisfied.